-The BVAS Ridgway’s Rail Society was established in May, 2014, in support of BVAS efforts to acquire two properties for conservation.
-It is comprised of BVAS members, individual members of the community, conservation groups, service groups, private foundations, corporations, and public entities that make a financial donation to the BVAS Ridgway’s Rail Society Fund.
+The BVAS Ridgway’s Rail Society Fund was established in May, 2014, to support BVAS's efforts to acquire two properties for conservation.
+It is comprised of BVAS members, individual members of the community, conservation groups, service groups, private foundations, corporations, and public entities.

-By January, 2016, BVAS was able to raise a total of $1,560,000 to complete the acquisition of a 3.55-acre parcel of vacant land adjacent to the Buena Vista Lagoon and across the street from the BVAS Nature Center.
-The funds were raised from generous contributions from the community, $50,000 grants from Preserve Calavera, North County Advocates, and the Wimberly Fund at Audubon California, and a grant of $1.350 million from the California Wildlife Conservation Board.
+By January, 2016, BVAS had raised a total of $1,560,000 to complete the acquisition of the 3.55-acre parcel across the street from the BVAS Nature Center (BV Wetlands Reserve).
+The funds came from generous contributions from members of the community, $50,000 grants each from Preserve Calavera, North County Advocates, and the Wimberly Fund at Audubon California, and a grant of $1.350 million from the California Wildlife Conservation Board.
 With this acquisition, BVAS became a landowner for the first time in its 65-plus years of existence.

 Conservation Through Education, Advocacy, Land Management, and Monitoring